 In 2005, MCWD interconnected its two service areas, Central Marina and the Ord Community.
-The interconnection has improved system-wide reliability, making maximum use of available water storage tanks in the Ord Community and allowing both areas to be served by any of the eight District wells.
+The interconnection has improved system-wide reliability, making maximum use of available water storage tanks in the Ord Community and allowing both areas to be served by any of the sixeight District wells.
 In 2007, the District consolidated the two systems under a single Public Water System Permit.

-MCWD is actively pursuing development of regional water supply projects in partnership with the Monterey County Water Resources Agency (MCWRA).
-Projects under consideration include desalinated water from the seawater-intruded portion of the SVGB, urban use of recycled municipal wastewater, and conjunctive use of groundwater and surface water.
+MCWD is actively pursuing development of a Regional Water Supply Project, regional water supply projects in partnership with the Monterey County Water Resources Agency (MCWRA) and California American Water Company (CAWC).
+The Regional Project will develop).
+Projects under consideration include desalinated water from the seawater-intruded portion of the SVGB.
+This supply will meet current water demands within the CAWC Monterey service area and, urban use of recycled municipal wastewater, and conjunctive use of groundwater and surface water.
 Development of new supplies will reduce usage of the SVGB and provide supply for future water demands within the MCWD Ord Community.
+The wells to be installed within the intruded portions of the SVGB are intended to capture seawater along the coast before it can migrate to inland portions of the aquifer.
+The project also includes a recycled water component that will provide non-potable water for landscape irrigation within the MCWD and CAWC service areas.